 For composite properties which are partly domestic and partly non-domestic, the rateable value relates to the non-domestic part only.
 The rateable values of all commercial properties within Powys are shown in the local rating list.

-Every five years all non-domestic (business) properties are re-assessed and given a new rateable value.
-This is called the revaluation and the next one takes effect from 1 April 2015.
+Generally every five years all non-domestic (business) properties are re-assessed and given a new rateable value.
+This is called the revaluation and the next one takes effect from 1st April 2017.

 Revaluation does not raise extra revenue overall.
 Instead, the revaluation reflects changes in the property market across Wales and redistributes the same total tax liability for business rates.
 Some rates bills will rise, some will stay the same and some will fall.